holdmydata/budgeting_app/budgeting-app/README.md

 - Modern React frontend with Material UI
 - Server-middleware architecture for secure Databricks connections
 - REST API endpoints for data access
+- - GraphQL API for all major entities (Projects, Vendors, Transactions, Budget Entries) in Databricks mode
 - Mock data support for development and demos
 - Electron compatibility for desktop application